MicrosoftDocs/azure-docs/includes/virtual-wan-faq-include.md

 ### Which device-partners (preferred partners) are supported at launch time?

-At this time,  Citrix and Riverbed support the fully-automated Virtual WAN experience.
+At this time,  Citrix and Riverbed support the fully automated Virtual WAN experience.
 More partners will be on-boarding in coming months, including: Nokia Nuage, Palo Alto, and Checkpoint.
 For more information, see [Device Partners](https://aka.ms/virtualwan).

 ### Am I required to use a preferred partner device?